 Similarly as before, if we press ENTER, we find the following output as 2.

-- How to Create a Tally VAT Invoice Format in Excel (with Easy Steps)
+Read More: How to Make a Tally Sheet in Excel

 3. Using SUMPRODUCT, LEN, and TRIM Functions to Tally All Words in a Column

 If we want to tally the total words in a column we need to apply the combination of SUMPRODUCT, LEN, and TRIM functions.
 In the below picture, we want to tally words from cell C5 to cell C13.
 We can write the formula like this.

 First and foremost, this formula is comparable to the previous technique because it employs the same functions; however, the final step differs slightly.